agro23/pig-latin/README.md

   - Example Output: iway

 * The program adds "ay" to a single-letter word beginning with a consonant - X
   - Example Input: c
   - Example Output: cay

 * The program adds "way" to a multi-letter word beginning with a vowel. - X (implicit in step 2)
   - Example In: apple
   - Example Out: appleway

 * The program moves the consonant to the end of the word if it starts with a consonant - X
   - Example In: Banana
   - Example Out: ananaB
   - Exception: Chin (would become hinC)

 * The program adds "ay" to a multi-letter word that has just gotten a consonant added at the end. - X
   - Example In: ananaB
   - Example Out: ananaBay

-* The program moves consecutive consonants to the end of the word
+* The program moves consecutive consonants to the end of the word - X
   - Example In: Chin
   - Example Out: hinC

-* The program adds "ay" to a multi-letter word that has just gotten consecutive consonants added at the end.
+* The program adds "ay" to a multi-letter word that has just gotten consecutive consonants added at the end. - (implicit in step above)
   - Example In: inCh
   - Example Out: inChay

 * The program checks if the word starts with "qu" and moves it to the end.
  - Example In: queen